lilbex/time-table-api/README.md

 10. ` \l ` to list db
 11. ` \c ` postgres to switch to postgres db
 12. ` \dt ` to see tables in db
+    `d+ ` to see all columns in a table

+`If you want to remove all unused images not just the dangling ones, add the -a (--all) option to the command:`
+13. docker system prune -a

 ### important link to help in production environment for docker